Site founded Sept. 1, 2000. We passed 2.25 million page views on Feb. 10, 2008

 The original Oliver-Hammer

-The venerable Oliver Hammer Clothes Shop began in a partitioned half of the brick building at 805 Metcalf street erected by tailor Joe Oliver in 1921.
+The venerable Oliver-Hammer Clothes Shop began in a partitioned half of the brick building at 805 Metcalf street, which was erected by tailor Joe Oliver in 1921.
 Back in the early days of P.A.
 Woolley's company town, a woodframe building at the southeast corner of Metcalf and Woodworth streets housed the original Woolley post office and a stationery store.
 We only found its location by accident when we found the 1899 Sanborn Fire Insurance map of old Woolley at the University of Washington archives.

 In about 1901, Woolley built his mansion on the eastern side of the alley between Metcalf and Murdock streets.
 The house itself stood on the lots that are now covered by the parking lot of Countryside Chevrolet and Sedro-Woolley Auto Parts.
 The post office building was razed when the new post office opened in 1910 at 826 Metcalf (ironically a mailbox outlet in 2006) and the Woolleys planted a fruit orchard in its place.
 The north half of the east side of the block remained an orchard until Oliver erected his building and then the Odd Fellows Lodge built their two-story brick building on the corner a year later.

-Oliver joined in 1921 with George Hammer, son of Emerson Hammer — the state senator and pioneer of the Washington territory days of 1889, to form the Oliver-Hammer Clothes Shop.
-Oliver had been the town's noted tailor since early in the 20th century, when loggers bought wool and silk right off the bolt so that Oliver could create a suit for them from scratch when they planned to marry, attend christenings or for "Sunday Go To Meeting" purposes.
+After further research with researcher Roger Peterson, we discovered that Oliver had been a successful tailor for at least two decades.
+Oliver built his reputation when loggers bought wool and silk right off the bolt so that Oliver could create a suit for them from scratch when they planned to marry, attend christenings or for "Sunday Go To Meeting" purposes.
+He was joined in the new shop in 1921 with George Hammer, son of Emerson Hammer — the state senator and pioneer of the Washington territory days of 1889, a very big name in town.
 George had learned the retail trade from his father, Emerson Hammer, at the Union Mercantile department store, which began in 1902 in a woodframe building a block north at the southwest corner of Metcalf and Ferry streets.

 (George Hammer)